mainrs/tooltweaks/README.md

-# vanilla-tools
+# tooltweaks
-A simple mod that lets you disable vanilla tools and weapons.
+A simple mod that lets you disable any tool or weapons by blacklisting their item id.

 ## Branch structure
 Each minecraft version has its own branch to not conflict with the build system's cache files.